 A: We have a Reclaim Room at the center to help accommodate unused or unwanted conference materials that can be reused.
 If interested in donating materials, please consolidate into one location (preferably on the Exhibit Hall level if possible).
-Contact the Sustainable Program Manager at 303.228.8123 or ask your Event Manager to let them know you would like to donate these materials and the pickup location.
+Contact your Event Manager to let them know you would like to donate these materials and the pickup location.

-A: Common items for the Reclaim Room include: vinyl banners, water bottles, unbroken foam core, conference bags, conference giveaways, and set props.
-If you have questions about what can be donated please contact the Sustainable Programs Manager at 303.228.8123 or ask your Event Manager.
+A: Common items for the Reclaim Room include: vinyl banners, water bottles, conference bags, conference giveaways, and set props.
+If you have questions about what can be donated please ask your Event Manager.

 A: The CCC has a compost collection program in the back of house.
 This program collects food waste, paper towels, and yard waste.
 If you would like to implement a Front of House compost program for your attendees, we offer two options.